MarkBersalona/Sensaphone-400-Cellular-Diagnostic/README.md

 ### Summary

-The <b>Diagnostic tool reads the debug serial output of the 400 Cellular</b>, which consists of ASCII strings ending with CRLF (carriage return/linefeed) (as if outputting to a serial terminal).
+The **Diagnostic tool reads the debug serial output of the 400 Cellular**, which consists of ASCII strings ending with CRLF (carriage return/linefeed) (as if outputting to a serial terminal).
 - Each line is scanned for relevant data to be extracted and displayed individually, such as the device MAC/SN or zone values.
 - A status display shows important status of the device under test and of the Diagnostic tool, such as warning and error messages.
 - Each debug printout line is shown in the Receive display.
 - If enabled, each debug printout line is also saved to a log file (with CRLF line terminations).

-The <b>Diagnostic tool can accept operator inputs</b> to pass along to the device under test.
+The **Diagnostic tool can accept operator inputs** to pass along to the device under test.
 - AT commands to be passed to the SARA-R5 cellular transceiver
 - The simple MENU commands, which require only the MENU command to be selected and then sent to the device under test
 - the MENU command to write a new MAC/SN to the device under test, which requires the operator to enter a valid MAC address in the entry box provided